 AvevaReview image of a model with autotags.

-It is unclear how is the implementation of these autotags in the AvevaReview, since the commercial software providers do not provide information about this, but this solution was used as an idea to study ways to achieve the same result and/or improve it.
+It is unclear how is the implementation of these autotags in the AvevaReview, since the commercial software company do not provide information about this, but this solution was used as an idea to study ways to achieve the same result and/or improve it.
 The main problem lies in how to display the tags in a large number of objects, without extrapolating computer resources, especially the video card memory.
 That’s because, beside the cost of displaying various objects on the screen, there is the cost to display the tags.
 Another issue that must be taken into consideration is that, as there are many types of objects (cylinders, cubes, pyramids, disks, etc.) there are different positions in which the textures must appear in each type of geometry.

 State of the Art

-In this section there will be an explanation of massive RVM models, and also a discussion of some techniques for texturing.
-RVM models are…
+In this section there will be an explanation of massive models, and also a discussion of some techniques for texturing.

 Massive Models